 Cohousing is a type of intentional, self-selected community composed of private homes supplemented by shared facilities aimed at providing mutual support, caring and happiness.
-The community is planned, owned and managed in concert by the residents, who share activities which typically include cooking, dining, child care, gardening and management of the community.
-Cohousing offers common facilities and areas for dining, laundry, child care, offices, guests, speakers, recreation and entertainment.
+The community is planned, owned and managed in concert by the residents, who share activities which typically include cooking, dining, gardening and management of the community.
+Cohousing offers common facilities and areas for dining, laundry, offices, guests, speakers, recreation and entertainment.
 Its origins came from Denmark in the 1960s, and today dozens of cohousing communities populate the U.S. Cohousing’s informal motto is: “Building a better society, one neighborhood at a time.”
 More information is available at cohousing.org.

 Walnut Commons Cohousing Is Unique